thingsplode/boxee/README.md

 ### Other features
 * The logging is made in syslog, some text is still printed on the standard ouput
+* Tested with RPI2

 ## Current Limitations
-* only GPIO 17 and 18 are initialized and can be controlled, however this limitation can easily be overcome by adding more channels in the BoxeeServer constructor (out_chs = [17, 18, xx, xx])
+* only GPIO 17 and 18 are initialized and controllable, however this limitation can be easily overcome by adding more channels in the BoxeeServer constructor (out_chs = [17, 18, xx, xx])
-* sometimes the advertisement is restarted only after 15 seconds that the connection was removed (bluez problem?)
+* sometimes the LE Advertisement is restarted only 15 seconds after the connection was removed (bluez problem?)
 * there's no notification or read support, however the complete infrastructure implementation is finished
 * the GATT server and the LE adverstisement are marked to be experimental features in the Bluez stack
+* there's no security whatsoever (anybody can send low or high requests to the GPIO interfaces)

 ## Current Issues
 * the ERROR level is not logged in the syslog for some reason
 * the LE Advertisement is not removed for some reason, once the server is shut down (bluez problem?)
-* there are still come methods which are printing to the standard output some debug data
+* there are still some methods printing to the standard output some debug data
-* the company data within the advertisement packages
+* the company data within the advertisement packages is not yet configurable from the Boxee Server

 # Setup and dependencies

 ## Dependencies
 * The Boxee server is based on the most recent bluez 5.34
 * Python 2.x
-* Systemd (bluez requirement)
+* Systemd is required for the bluez initialization (*soft* bluez requirement, it can be overcome by --disable-systemd configuration directive on bluez)

 # Debugging and development